KimDebroye/N3DS-Cheat-Codes/Super Mario 3D Land/README.md

 	  - *Always Tail Attack (Any Powerup)*
 	  - *Always Flutter (Any Powerup)*
 	  - *Increased Speed (Land)*
-	    - *Can also be disabled when in level, <br />standing still on land.*
+	    - *Can also be disabled when in level, standing still on land.*
 	  - *Increased Speed (Underwater)*
-	    - *Can also be disabled when in level, <br />standing still on land.*
+	    - *Can also be disabled when in level, standing still on land.*
 	  - *Infinite Time*

 ### Installation